coleifer/peewee/docs/peewee/models.rst

         join_date = DateTimeField()
         about_me = TextField()

+In the above example, because none of the fields are initialized with ``primary_key=True``, an auto-incrementing primary key will automatically be created and named "id".

 There is one special type of field, :py:class:`ForeignKeyField`, which allows you to represent foreign-key relationships between models in an intuitive way: